What Is Calcaneus Fracture Surgery?

 Diagnosis

-Surgery is recommended when a broken heel bone has lost its alignment and contour.
+Surgery is recommended when a broken heel bone has lost its alignment.
 Your foot and ankle orthopaedic surgeon typically identifies this type of fracture after performing a physical examination and obtaining standard foot and ankle X-rays.
-The specific type, pattern, and classification of the fracture is best made through a CT scan.
-Your surgeon may require both X-rays and a CT scan to determine if surgery is your best option.
+The specific type, pattern, and classification

 Not all heel fractures require surgery.
-Surgery may not be needed if the shape of the heel is generally in tact.
-Patients with diabetes may be at increased risk for infection or wound healing problems.
-Patients with poor blood flow may also have difficulty healing properly.
-Elderly individuals may have difficulty with surgical rehabilitation.
+Surgery may not be needed if the shape of the heel is generally in tact and the alignment is adequate.
+Patients with diabetes and smokers are at increased risk for infection, wound healing, and bone healing problems.
+Patients with poor blood flow may also have

 Heel surgery often is delayed due to the swelling that can accompany these injuries.
 It may be severe enough to delay surgery for weeks or preclude it altogether.
-Surgery can safely proceed when the skin at the surgical site at the lateral heel wrinkles, indicating the dangerous swelling has gone away.
+Surgery can safely proceed when the skin at the surgical site at the lateral heel

 Treatment

-The most common surgical techniques foot and ankle orthopaedic surgeons utilize to treat broken heel bones involve cutting through the skin to place the bone back together and using plates and screws to hold the alignment until the bones heal.
-In a classic "open" procedure, your surgeon will make an incision over your heel.
-The incision is likened to a hockey stick or large "L" where the overlying nerve and tendons are moved out of the way.
-The fracture fragments are restored to the best possible position and a plate and screws hold the fragments in place.
+The most common surgical techniques foot and ankle orthopaedic surgeons perform to treat broken heel bones involve cutting through the skin to place the bone back together and using plates and screws to hold the alignment until the bones heal.
+In a classic "open" procedure, your surgeon will make an incision

 The technique of "closed" reduction and percutaneous fixation can sometimes be utilized.
-In this procedure, your surgeon makes multiple small incisions in critical areas around the heel, realigns the broken fragments with the help of X-rays, and places screws through the skin to hold the position.
+In this procedure, your surgeon makes multiple small incisions in critical areas around the heel, realigns the broken fragments with the help of X-rays, and places screws through

 Specific Technique

-General anesthesia, used to put a patient to sleep during surgery, commonly is used along with a regional nerve block, which involves a local injection to help with pain control.
-The addition of a regional block can provide 12-24 hours of pain control after surgery.
-Surgery can be a same-day procedure or planned with a hospital stay.
+General anesthesia is typically used to put a patient to sleep during surgery.
+A regional nerve block is commonly used to help with pain control after surgery.
+The addition of a regional block can provide 12-24 hours of pain control

 A tourniquet is used to minimize bleeding and to ensure proper visualization of critical structures that are protected during the surgery.
 For the standard open approach, a hockey stick or "L" incision is made on the outside of the heel.
-The sural nerve and the peroneal tendons are moved out of the way and the skin is held back by placing wires in key positions.
-Your surgeon will put the bony fragments into position to restore the general alignment of the heel.
+The

 Risks and Complications